rstatsinger/contrast-java-webgoat-docker/README.md

 ## Prerequisites: A Contrast Security account, experience with Docker, and a web browser

-If you have trouble - or even if you don't - definitely reach out to me at robert.statsinger@contrastsecurity.com.

-If you don't already have a Contrast Security account, you can sign up for a free one-license Community Edition (CE) account [here](https://bit.ly/341PrFu).
+If you don't have a Contrast Security account, you can sign up for a free one-license Community Edition (CE) account [here](https://bit.ly/341PrFu).

 ## Setup